eegg/school-policies-and-procedures/src/index.rst

 This document carries three such meta-policies:

 * **Policy management.**
-  This sets out how this document is learned and revised by the management and Staff that use it.
+  This sets out how this document is learnt and revised by the management and Staff that use it.
 * **Enforcement and discipline.**
   In the event that